robert-abc/helsinki/README.md

 ### Forward problem
 We consider the forward problem, i.e., to blur the image, as
 <img src="https://render.githubusercontent.com/render/math?math=y = k*x %2B e,">
-where x is the sharp image,
-k is the point spread function (PSF),
-y is the resulting blurred image,
-e is an additive noise.
+where x is the sharp image, k is the point spread function (PSF), y is the resulting blurred image, and e is an additive noise.

 To simulate the out-of-focus blur the PSF is considered as a disk, where the only parameter is the disk radius.
 Inside the disk, the value is 1 and, outside the disk, the value is 0 [[2]](#2).